ImSwitch/ImSwitch/docs/contributing.rst

 We want to encourage users and developers to give active feedback on their experience and feel free to contribute.

-First, we feel very strongly about being inclusive and respectful to other contributors.
+We feel very strongly about being inclusive and respectful to other contributors.
 Please follow the `Python Community guidelines <https://www.python.org/psf/conduct/>`_ if you wish to contribute to our project.

+ImSwitch is a community partner of the `image.sc <https://forum.image.sc/>`_ forum.
+It is possible to reach us by using the @imswitch tag.

 There are different ways you can contribute: